publiccodenet/about/organization/strategic-council.md

 ## Membership of the strategic council

-Membership of the strategic council is on invitation from the board of directors.
+Potential new members of the strategic council are invited by the board of directors.
+On acceptance of the role the member is added to the strategic council.

 Members of the strategic council are expected to: